 This is easily one of my favourite tours I have booked in the city of Paris.
 While I love seeing the Eiffel Tower and Arc de Triomphe, I really felt like I got a better history of the city itself on this tour.
+There’s so much to learn every time I visit Paris that it just never gets old!
 You will also learn more about the boulevards and grandeur of the city while on the tour.

 Plan your visit

 From Monday to Sunday, from 10am to 7pm and until the end of performances.
 Access from street Havély or from the theatre public areas.

 Reduced rate: €10 (€8 outside exhibition periods)

 We booked a private tour of the Palais Garnier for the full Opera House experience.
 You can book yours here through the Paris Opera House official website.